Ascend/pytorch/README.en.md

 cd ../
 python3 pytorch1.5.0/test/test_npu/test_network_ops/test_div.py
 ```
-<h3 id="installing a mixed precision modulemd">(Optional) Installing a Mixed Precision Module</h3>
+# (Optional) Installing the Mixed Precision Module

 Select the APEX module based on the following functions.
-For details about how to build and install the APEX module, see the [README.en](https://gitee.com/ascend/apex/tree/v1.5.0/).
+For details about how to build and install the APEX module, see the [README.en](https://gitee.com/ascend/apex/tree/v1.5.0-3.0.rc2).

 - APEX
   - O1 configuration mode: Conv and Matmul use the float16 precision for computing, and Softmax and BN use float32.